 The longer you wait, the harder it may be to deal with your child’s substance use

-It is a critical time for your family once you suspect – or find out – that your child is using drugs or alcohol.
+It is a critical time for your family once you find out that your child is using drugs or alcohol, whatever the frequency of use.
 This can be difficult to deal with, and sometimes the situation gets worse before it gets better.
 There may be many arguments, tears, and broken promises.

-Know that many other families have had to work through these difficult times just like you.
+You’re not alone!
+Know that many other families have had to work through these challenges, just like you.

-They have been in your shoes and may even be able to help you at this point.
+Friends or other family members may have been in your shoes and may even be able to help you at this point.
+Don’t hesitate to reach out for support or guidance if you feel you need it.
 The most important thing is for you to take action on your child’s behalf the first time that you suspect drug or alcohol use.
-Don’t make excuses — your teen’s future lies in your actions (or non-actions) right now.
+Your teen’s future wellbeing lies in your actions right now.

 Do you hear yourself saying …